karangattu/pyshiny_examples/SYSTEM_PROMPT_express.md

 ```
 and use the `fa-solid` version of the icons as an example `<i class="fa-solid fa-shield-halved"></i>`
    - Use https://picsum.photos/200/300 for placeholder images

-## Deliverable Specification:

-- Always use an an id when using a component in the UI.
-For example,
+1. **IMPORTANT**: ALWAYS use an an **id** when creating a shiny component within the shiny app otherwise the tests won't work.
+For correct and incorrect examples are shown below,

 ## Correct approach